 Acute physiological responses include things like cardiac output, stroke volume, and blood pressure.

-Chronic physiological responses include things like performance, muscle fibres, and metabolic energy stores.
+Chronic physiological responses include things like performance, muscle fibers, and metabolic energy stores.

-Also, there are various factors which influence adaptations to aerobic endurance training, such as Vo2 max, smoking, age, and sex.
+Also, various factors influence adaptations to aerobic endurance training, such as Vo2 max, smoking, age, and sex.

 Discussing the effects of these factors on aerobic endurance is important for properly educating your clients on aerobic training.